vishalkk96/LLM_Doc_Retrieval/README.md

 6. Replace the old baseline cosine similarity matrix values with the variables from the mathematical model
 7. Move on to the next risk statement in the training dataset
 8. For this project, each IPO risk statement was used to fine-tune the baseline cosine similarity matrix

+**The Filenames column lists out the files to look into in the IPO Docs folder**